Skyler Gisondo: 2010s

-In early 2010, Gisondo had a recurring role in the detective comedy-drama series Psych portraying a young version of James Roday's character Shawn Spencer replacing Liam James.
-In 2011, Gisondo played live action as Billy and voice role of B-Dawg in the supernatural comedy film Spooky Buddies, the fifth installment in the Air Buddies series, he won the Best Performance in a DVD Film - Young Ensemble Cast shared with Tucker Albrizzi, Sierra McCormick, Jake Johnson and Sage Ryan at the 33rd Young Artist Awards.
+In early 2010, Gisondo had a recurring role in the detective comedy-drama series Psych portraying a young version of James Roday's character Shawn Spencer, replacing Liam James.
+In 2011, Gisondo acted as Billy and voiced B-Dawg in the supernatural comedy film Spooky Buddies, the fifth installment in the Air Buddies series, winning the Best Performance in a DVD Film - Young Ensemble Cast shared with Tucker Albrizzi, Sierra McCormick, Jake Johnson and Sage Ryan at the 33rd Young Artist Awards.

-In 2012, Gisondo played the voice role in the comedy film Treasure Buddies, the sixth installment in the Air Buddies franchise.
-On the same year, he played the lead role of young version of Chris Diamantopoulos' character Moe Howard in the comedy movie The Three Stooges directed by Peter Farrelly and Bobby Farrelly.
+In 2012, Gisondo had a voice role in the comedy film Treasure Buddies, the sixth installment in the Air Buddies franchise.
+The same year, he played the young version of Chris Diamantopoulos' character Moe Howard in the comedy movie The Three Stooges directed by Peter Farrelly and Bobby Farrelly.
 Gisondo played the role of Howard Stacy in the 2012 American superhero film by Marc Webb titled The Amazing Spider-Man.
 In 2014, he reprised his role in the film's sequel The Amazing Spider-Man 2 starring Andrew Garfield, Emma Stone and Jamie Foxx.
-Gisondo was cast in the 2014 fantasy comedy film by Shawn Levy's titled Night at the Museum: Secret of the Tomb starring Ben Stiller, Robin Williams, Owen Wilson, Rami Malek and Dan Stevens, in which he played the role of Nicholas "Nick" Daley.
-He was played by Jake Cherry in the previous films.
+Gisondo was cast in the 2014 fantasy comedy film by Shawn Levy's titled Night at the Museum: Secret of the Tomb starring Ben Stiller, Robin Williams, Owen Wilson, Rami Malek, Dan Stevens and Ben Kingsley, in which he played the role of Nicholas "Nick" Daley.
+His character was played by Jake Cherry in the previous films.